nrokh/ScientificFigures/README.md

  <details>

-We highlight quick links and frequently asked questions or FAQs in this folder.
+We highlight some useful links and frequently asked questions (FAQs) in this handout.
 There are links for the following resources:
-- Poster Creation Guide
+- Poster creation
-- Presentation Guide
+- Presentations
-- Scientific Storytelling
+- Scientific storytelling
-- Creating Figures for Publication
+- Creating figures for publication
-- Open-source figure crafting tools
+- Open-source figure-crafting tools

 The link sheet can be found <a href="https://github.com/nrokh/ScientificFigures/tree/e13819c333c6a333dc4a2dde96fdfe8c264389c4/LinksAndFAQs">here</a>.
 </details>